Midges in Scotland: The Worst Places & Best Repellents

 We’re pretty lucky in Scotland because other than the odd angry seagull we don’t have too many critters that can cause us harm, though there are a couple of other insect species that can be pretty annoying.

-• EFFECTIVE BUG REPELLENT: Our natural wasp insect spray is a great alternative to wasp nest killers, working as an effective outdoor insect control and wasp deterrent spray.
-This natural insect repellent spray helps protect your home from both bees and wasps, also working as a fly deterrent indoor.
+- WASP REPELLENT SPRAY: Our natural wasp repellent spray is a great alternative to a wasp nest killer, working as an effective wasp deterrent outdoor and garden wasp repellent to deter wasps from your home, garage, garden and vehicles in mere days.
+This wasp deterrents that work helps protect your home from both bees and wasps.
 Try our insect spray for home now!
+We advise to spray daily to function as a preventative measure.

-• FLY DETERRENT OUTDOOR: Our wasp nest spray is made with a special composition, an alternative to wasps killer spray and bee killer spray, ensuring no more wasps in your home straight away and also ensuring long-term protection from any wasps nest.
-This spray can be used both as an outdoor fly deterrent or a house fly repellent!
+- LEMONGRASS AND CLOVE LEAF ESSENTIAL OILS: Our wasp nest spray is made with a special composition, an alternative to wasp killer outdoor and wasp powder applicator, ensuring no more wasps in your home straight away and also ensuring long-term protection from any wasps nest.

-• WASP SPRAY KILLER ALTERNATIVE: Looking for how to get rid of wasp nests?
-Our wasp and bee repellent spray is the solution!
-Our anti wasp spray is a perfect wasp repeller alternative to nest wasp killer.
+- WASP SPRAY FOAM ALTERNATIVE: Looking for how to get rid of wasp nests?
+Our spray to get rid of wasp nest is the answer!
+Our garden wasp repellent is a perfect outdoor wasp deterrent alternative to nest wasp killer.
 Instead it repels bees and wasps organically with its natural ingredients, protecting your home environment from unwanted insects!

-• EASY TO USE: For best results spray 2-3 times in the affected area.
-Spray on all spaces such as windows, garden furniture, porch and BBQ area.
-Repeat application as needed.
-This product leaves no stains or unwanted residue and has a safety on/off spray cap
+- EASY TO USE: For best results spray 2-3 times daily in the target area.
+Spray on all spaces such as windows, garden furniture, porches and BBQ areas.
+This product leaves no staining and unwanted residue and has a safety on/off spray cap

-• MADE IN GERMANY: All our products are manufactured, tested, and packed in the heart of Germany.
-We use only the highest quality ingredients and are constantly improving our formulas to create the best quality products possible
+- MADE IN GERMANY - All our products are manufactured, tested and packaged in the heart of Hamburg, Germany.
+We use only premium quality ingredients and constantly improve our formulas to create the highest quality products that are entirely cruelty-free.

 Luckily, horseflies don’t congregate in large numbers and they’re not particularly common in most areas, but take care if they’re about.
 The normal reaction to a bite is a large, itchy red weal that lasts for days, and sometimes weeks.